A Heintze-Karcher inequality with free boundaries and applications to capillarity theory: Introduction

 \subsection{Compactness}

 To prove Theorem~\ref{thm:locmin}, we will re-scale the problem so that the re-scaled sets have unit volume.
-Due to the $C^2$-regularity of the container, the boundary of its re-scaling will become flat in the limit.
+Due to the $C^2$-regularity of the container, the re-scaled boundary will become flat in the limit.
 Consequently, our compactness theorem takes the following (simplified) form (see Section \ref{sec:compactness} for the precise statement):

 \begin{theorem} Let $\{K_l\}_{l\in\N}$ be a sequence of connected open sets with connected $C^2$-boundaries which converge to the half space $\{x_{n+1}>0\}$ in the following sense:

 where $A_l$ is the second fundamental form of $\pa K_l$.